oci-landing-zones/terraform-oci-modules-iam/groups/README.md

 ![Landing Zone logo](../landing_zone_300.png)

-This module manages IAM (Identity & Access Management) groups in OCI (Oracle Cloud Infrastructure) based on a single map of objects.
+This module manages Identity and Access Management (IAM) groups of user principals in Oracle Cloud Infrastructure (OCI) based on a single map of objects.
 Groups are a fundamental construct in OCI IAM, acting as beneficiaries of IAM policies.

 CIS (Center for Internet Security) OCI Foundations Benchmark recommends the usage of service level admins to manage resources of a particular service.
 These admins can be local or federated groups.
 This modules manages local groups.

 Check [module specification](./SPEC.md) for a full description of module requirements, supported variables, managed resources and outputs.

+The module defines a single input variable named *groups_configuration*, supporting the following attributes:
+   - **groups**: the map of objects that define the groups.
+Each object correspond to a group, with *name*, *description*, *members*, *defined_tags* and *freeform_tags* attributes. *members* is a list of existing user names to assign to the group.
+   - **default_defined_tags**: defined tags to apply to all groups, unless overriden by *defined_tags* attribute within each group object.
+   - **default_freeform_tags**: freeform tags to apply to all groups, unless overriden by *freeform_tags* attribute within each group object.
+     **Note**: Freeform tags are limited to 10 tags per OCI resource.

 Check the [examples](./examples/) folder for module usage.
-Specifically, see [cis-landing-zone-quickstart](./examples/cis-landing-zone-quickstart/README.md) example for the groups deployed by [CIS OCI Landing Zone Quick Start](https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart).
+Specifically, see [vision](./examples/vision/README.md) example for the groups deployed by [CIS OCI Landing Zone Quick Start](https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart).

 ## Requirements
 ### IAM Permissions